efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 ### Open Questions

-* Fine tune the system of incentives for different stakeholders
+* How to reward citizens and organisations for reusing materials?
+Fine tune the system of incentives for different stakeholders.
-* Communicate in a way that is easy to understand
+* Communicate in a way that is easy to understand.

 ### Sketches